tetra3dprint/HemeraOdyssey/README.md

 |Want to support this mod?|[**Click me**](#lots-of-coffee-and-filament-consumption)|

 ## This is a **BETA** mod!
+I have to stress this is a **beta** mod with beta documentation.
 Parts might change over the next few weeks, please check everything and don't assume.
-I will make a note of changes in the assembly gide.
+I will make a note of changes in the assembly guide where relevant.
-I have to stress this is a **beta** mod with beta documentation.
 Documentation is not complete and will be updated daily until this message is gone.
 There are probably spelling and grammar mistakes and possibly incorrect links and numbers.
 Field testing of parts and printing parts is **limited**.